-OS map grid reference or post code
+OS map grid reference or post code.

-To ensure we have properly identified the location of your proposed development, you should provide either the ordnance survey national grid reference or the site's post code.
+To ensure we have properly identified the location of the land to which the good neighbour agreement application relates, you should provide either the ordnance survey national grid reference or the site's post code.